Apple devices, such as the iPad, come with a security feature called Activation Lock. It is designed to protect the iPad from:

 Method 1: Using iCloud (must know the Apple ID password)

 If the previous owner is unsure of the Apple account details they can always reset them.
+To find out more, see How to reset Apple ID if you forget it.

 The following fix will erase your iPad and remove the lock: